devopsdojoconsortium/dojoconsortium.org/content/en/docs/workflow-management/feedback-loops.md

   [Testing](../../test-architecture/cd-testing) is one of the most effective feedback loops a team can have in place.
   Automated tests for example, provide feedback about your system in seconds.

-- How well does what we're producing, match the users actual needs?
+- How well does what we're producing, match the users' actual needs?

   Understanding if we're meeting the needs of the consumer is critical feedback.